Motion Planning on One-Dimensional Peano Continua: Lusternik-Schnirelmann category and topological complexity

 Since our definitions are based on closed filtrations we must carefully verify which properties of $\cat(X)$ and $\tc(X)$ that appear in the literature are still valid.
 We take care of this in the following theorems.

-\begin{theorem} The following statements are valid for arbitrary path-connected spaces $X$ and $Y$. \begin{enumerate} \item $\cat(X)=0$ if, and only if, $X$ is contractible. \item If $X\simeq Y$, then $\cat(X)=\cat(Y)$. \item If $X$ contains a closed path-connected subspace $A$ such that $X\backslash A$ can be deformed to a discrete subspace of $X$, then $\cat(X)\le\cat(A)+1$. \item $\cat(X\times Y)\le \cat(X)+\cat(Y)$. \item If $X$ is a locally compact subspace of some Euclidean Neighbourhood Retract, then \ $\cat(X)\ge \text{cup-length} \big(\Ker \check H^\ast(X)\to \check H^\ast(\ast)\big)$. \end{enumerate} \end{theorem}
+\begin{theorem} The following statements are valid for arbitrary path-connected spaces $X$ and $Y$. \begin{enumerate} \item $\cat(X)=0$ if and only if $X$ is contractible. \item If $X\simeq Y$, then $\cat(X)=\cat(Y)$. \item If $X$ contains a closed path-connected subspace $A$ such that $X\backslash A$ can be deformed to a discrete subspace of $X$, then $\cat(X)\le\cat(A)+1$. \item $\cat(X\times Y)\le \cat(X)+\cat(Y)$. \item If $X$ is a locally compact subspace of some Euclidean Neighbourhood Retract, then \ $\cat(X)\ge \text{cup-length} \big(\Ker \check H^\ast(X)\to \check H^\ast(\ast)\big)$. \end{enumerate} \end{theorem}

-In the last statement, $\check H^\ast$ denotes the \v Cech-cohomology functor, and the cup-length of an ideal $I$ in a cohomology ring is, by definition, the maximal number of factors in a non-zero product of elements of $I$.
+In the last statement, $\check H^\ast$ denotes the \v Cech-cohomology functor with integer coefficients and the cup-length of an ideal $I$ in a cohomology ring is, by definition, the maximal number of factors in a non-zero product of elements of $I$.
+It is well-known that \v Cech-cohomology agrees with standard singular homology on paracompact, locally contractible spaces (in particular, on CW-complexes) \cite{Spanier66}.

-\begin{theorem} The following statements are valid for arbitrary path-connected spaces $X$ and $Y$. \begin{enumerate} \item $\tc(X)=0$ if, and only if, $X$ is contractible. \item If $X\simeq Y$, then $\tc(X)=\tc(Y)$. \item $\cat(X)\le\tc(X)\le \cat(X\times X)$. \item $\tc(X\times Y)\le \tc(X)+\tc(Y)$. \item If $X$ is a locally compact subspace of some Euclidean Neighbourhood Retract, then \ $\tc(X)\ge \text{cup-length}\big(\Ker \Delta^\ast\colon\check H^\ast(X\times X)\to \check H^\ast(X)\big)$. \end{enumerate} \end{theorem}
+\begin{theorem} The following statements are valid for arbitrary path-connected spaces $X$ and $Y$. \begin{enumerate} \item $\tc(X)=0$ if and only if $X$ is contractible. \item If $X\simeq Y$, then $\tc(X)=\tc(Y)$. \item $\cat(X)\le\tc(X)\le \cat(X\times X)$. \item $\tc(X\times Y)\le \tc(X)+\tc(Y)$. \item If $X$ is a locally compact subspace of some Euclidean Neighbourhood Retract, then \ $\tc(X)\ge \text{cup-length}\big(\Ker \Delta^\ast\colon\check H^\ast(X\times X)\to \check H^\ast(X)\big)$. \end{enumerate} \end{theorem}

 We will prove both sets of statements together.